hns/hns.github.com/_posts/2010-07-02-versatility.md

 The following example combines synchronous and asynchronous request handling in the same JSGI handler to something that amounts to basic long polling.

-If the app recieves a request without a query parameter named `msg`, it returns a promise, thus detaching the thread from the request while keeping the connection open.
+If the app receives a request without a query parameter named `msg`, it returns a promise, thus detaching the thread from the request while keeping the connection open.
 The promise is registered in an array.
 If the app receives a request with a `msg` query string parameter, its value is broadcasted to all